-- Disarm the system and close all protected windows, doors, etc. READY should be displayed. - 2.
-Enter your security code and press the 5 key. - The external sounder should sound for 3 seconds and then turn off.
+- 2. Enter your security code and press the [5] key. - 3.
+The external sounder should sound for 3 seconds and then turn off.
 If the sounder does not sound, it may be due to dialer communication activity.
 Wait a few minutes and try again.
 If the sounder still does not sound, CALL FOR SERVICE IMMEDIATELY. - 4.
 The keypad will sound a single beep every 15 seconds as a reminder that the system is in Test mode.
+Each time a protection zone is faulted (opened), the keypad should beep three times.
+If the sounder does not sound, CALL FOR SERVICE IMMEDIATELY.